caspergrl/GT-UX-UI-Dec2022-June2023/20-week/01-lesson.md

 Great!
 Let's take a break.

+## SLIDE 67
-## 16. Break (10 min-Weekday) | (45 min-Saturday)
+## 16. Break

-That was a lot of work.
-Let's take a break and relax---you’ve earned it!

-Let students know they'll learn about card components next.

-> :globe_with_meridians: **Online Recommendation**: Don't stop sharing your screen.
-Put up a Google timer or a YouTube timer video to help get students back into the Zoom room on time.

-## 17. Instructor Do: Bootstrap 4 Cards (5 min)

-> 📌 Your goal is to introduce students to the Bootstrap 4 **card** component and why using components with columns and rows can quickly make a responsive layout.

-Help students see that designers use components hand-in-hand with the responsive classes we just talked about.
+## SLIDE 68
+Review

 Containers, rows, and Bootstrap's col system can be used to create content right alongside structure quickly.

-**Say:** "You can use Bootstrap 4's col system first to create structure (containers and rows).
+"You can use Bootstrap 4's col system first to create structure (containers and rows).
 You can then use components to add pre-styled content to your template (take cards for example) and make your cards responsive using Bootstrap's col system."

-> :gem: **Designer Insight:** Invite a TA to share how they've used cards in their work.
->
-> - Alternatively, ask if any students have ever used cards.
-> - Or, share your own experience using cards.

 A **card** is a UI design pattern that groups related information in a flexible-size container visually resembling a playing card.

 Cards visually separate and group content that is related.
 The class has learned about this technique—content chunking—during the UI sections of this boot camp.
 Content chunking helps users find information that is relevant to their needs.

 Cards are rectangles full of inclusive images and text that serve as a teaser to more detailed information.
 This could be an article, a piece of art, or a project that is being shared.

-Students have most certainly seen cards before without realizing it (e.g., websites like Pinterest, LinkedIn, or Facebook).
-They all use cards to give you enough information to get you interested.
-Cards are an easy way to partition content, making your UI easier to visually digest.

-> Instructor Note: Pause and take student questions about cards.

-The best way to grasp cards is by seeing them in action.
-Transition into a demo of cards.
+## SLIDE 70
 ## 18. Instructor Do: Bootstrap 4 Cards Demo (5 min)

-> 📌 Your goal is to practice using Bootstrap 4 card component and why using components helps speed up your design process.

-Show the students how cards work by giving a demo of using cards with Bootstrap.

 1. Continue working from the same file as the previous demos: [20-Week/05-Instructor Resources/20.1_Demo_Files/4_Cards](https://drive.google.com/drive/u/1/folders/1LPUbXXMWTVo0fE3m3uNUQsPphzZzPsUo).